 If the statute of limitations expires before you file a lawsuit, you lose the chance to seek justice.
 Even if it is clear you were a victim.

 As soon as you suspect medical malpractice contributed to the injury you should begin looking into it.
 There is a time limit, by law, on how long you have to file a medical malpractice lawsuit.
 This time limit is called the statute of limitations.
-If the statute of limitations expires before you file a lawsuit, you lose the chance to be compensated for your loss and to seek justice.
+If the statute of limitations expires before you file a lawsuit, you lose the chance to hold those who hurt you accountable for their negligence.
 Even if it is clear you were a victim.

 The reason we have a statute of limitations is to find a balance of protecting injured parties while allowing medical providers a chance to defend themselves while records and witnesses are still available.